Updated on: December 1, 2022

 |10.
 MacKeeper||$10.95 / month||❌||✅||Unlimited data||❌||❌||❌||14 days|

-- Malware protection.
+- Find a suite with effective malware protection.
 A good internet security suite should protect against known and emerging threats in real time — viruses, trojans, spyware, ransomware, and anything in between.
 All of my top choices proved that they could effectively protect against malware when I put them to the test.

-- Anti-phishing protection.
-In addition to scanning for and removing malware, a good internet security software should have the ability to help detect and prevent you from accessing websites that try to obtain personal or sensitive information.
+- Ensure the software includes anti-phishing capabilities.
+In addition to scanning for and removing malware, good internet security software should have the ability to help detect and prevent you from accessing websites that try to obtain personal or sensitive information.
 Norton and Bitdefender in particular offer excellent web protection.

-- Performance impact.
+- Asses each product’s performance impact.
 Protecting your device from various threats naturally uses some system resources.
 But none of the security suites I recommend had a noticeable impact on my device boot times or performance during my tests.

-- Ease of use.
+- Choose a program that’s easy to use.
 The best internet security suites are easy to download, open, and get started.
 It should also be simple to troubleshoot and customize each feature.
 In my tests, I gave bonus points to brands with helpful in-app instructions and exceptional customer support.

-- Virtual private network.
+- Look for a package that includes a VPN (virtual private network).
 Almost all of the internet security suites in this list come with VPNs to protect your online privacy and personal information.
 Norton, Bitdefender, and TotalAV’s VPNs in particular performed as well as some standalone VPNs in terms of speed, security, and inclusion of extra features like streaming and P2P support.

-- Password managers.
+- Consider packages that offer password managers.
 Good internet security suites will include a password manager, which makes it easy for you to create and maintain a list of diverse and strong passwords.
 Norton, Avira, and TotalAV’s password managers are some of my favorites.

-- Parental controls.
+- Decide if you need parental controls.
 Many of the brands I recommend on this list come with really good parental controls that can help you keep your children safe both online and offline.
 Norton is my #1 pick for the best antivirus with parental controls in 2022.

-- Value.
+- Calculate the overall value.
 When choosing an internet security suite, you should look at how much the plans cost, how many devices they cover, and whether they offer free trials or a money-back guarantee.
 For example, McAfee can cover an unlimited number of devices for a low price, and Norton and Malwarebytes offer generous 60-day money-back guarantees.
 In my tests, I also took into account how many extra features were on offer and how much the standalone products included in a package cost.

 Is Kaspersky Safe to Use?